stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

-           &ldquo;I have an exposition of sleep come upon me.&rdquo;
+            "I have an exposition of sleep come upon me. "
-              &mdash;Shakespeare.
+              --Shakespeare.